Showing top 0 results 0 results found

 In this situation, you don’t lose customers, but you still see that you’re earning less.
 You're down the rabbit hole.
 You're getting more and more customers, and your churn goes down, but your revenue seems to stay the same.

-If you see that your revenue churn starts to increase, it’s an early sign that users don’t see enough value in the plan they are using and switch to cheaper plans or cancel the service.
+If you see that your revenue churn rate starts to increase, it’s an early sign that users don’t see enough value in the plan they are using and switch to cheaper plans or cancel the service.
 Alternatively, this can also mean that your new customers subscribe to more affordable plans, but your existing customers paying for the more expensive ones start to churn.

 Churn rate formula

-To calculate churn for a given month, check how many customers you have at the start of the month.
+To calculate churn rate for a given month, check how many customers you have at the start of the month.
 Then, take a look at how many of those customers leave by the end of the month.
 Once you have both numbers, divide the number of churned customers by the number of customers at the start of the month to get your basic churn rate.
 Multiply it by 100 to get a percentage.

 Most subscription-based businesses allow for a minimal subscription of one month.
 If your company offers weekly subscriptions, for instance, add new customers who churned to that metric at the end of each week.

 Recurly proposed an alternative way to calculate churn.
 Count the number of chances a customer had to leave and check how many times he used them.
-This method will allow you to check the churn for each day separately, and it will provide more precise data than checking your monthly churn.
+This method will allow you to check the churn for each day separately, and it will provide more precise data than checking your monthly churn rate.

 You start in the same way.
 Check how many customers you had at the start of the month.
 Then, multiply that number by the number of days in that month.
 The number you get will be all the chances your customers had to leave.
 One day for one customer equals one chance to leave.